 Self-completion: Hold the tablet and ask the audience member to select the relevant answers to each question using the touch screen.
 It is very important that you keep hold of the tablet and do not hand it over to the audience member for security purposes.

 Interview: You can read the questions and answers out to the audience member and conduct the questionnaire as an interview.
 Where a long list of answers is provided, you can use flashcards with the different answer options to the audience member.
 Simply read out the question, and pass the respondent the corresponding flash card so they can choose their own answer without you having to read out every option.
+Flashcards should be stored alongside the tablets, so you can collect these from your Event Lead also.

-Please use your own initiative when deciding the best place to stand in each performance venue.
+Please use your own initiative when deciding the best place to stand in each performance venue, or where necessary liaise with the Event Lead.
 The surveys will be taking place after the show has finished, so it might be useful to stand somewhere near the exit – although be mindful that you are not blocking anyone’s path.
 Feel free to roam around the available space to speak to as many people as possible.

-The survey should take around 5 – 10 minute to complete.
+The survey should take around 5 – 10 minutes to complete.
 Please try and speak to as many audience members you can in the time you have available.

-We encourage you to actively approach a range of different people to get a representative sample of the audience (for example people of different ages, ethnicities, genders, disabled/non-disabled people etc.)
+We encourage you to actively approach a range of different people to get a representative sample of the audience (for example people of different ages, ethnicities, genders, disabled/non-disabled people etc.).
+Please note that interviews should not take place with anyone under the age of 16, unless they agree to take part and you have gained verbal permission from the responsible adult that is accompanying the child (who must remain with you for the duration of the interview).

 At the end of your shift, please switch off the tablet and return it to the Event Lead.